SolaceServices/CreateSolaceConfig/README.md

 A simple Solace JSON Config generator based on input files.
 This file takes the following input files and generate necessary SEMPv2 commpliant JSON files to creating Solace artifacts.

+**Solace**: [Solace PubSub+ Platform](https://docs.solace.com/Solace-PubSub-Platform.htm) is a complete event streaming and management platform for real-time enterprises.
+PubSub+ helps enterprises design, deploy and manage event-driven architectures across hybrid cloud, multi-cloud and IoT environments.

+**SEMPv2**: [SEMPv2] (https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/action/index.html) is is a RESTful API for configuring, monitoring, and administering a Solace PubSub+ broker

 ## Input files

 ### Input directory

 This directory has a set of CSV files with names and required properties for each artifact.
 For eg, queue.csv enumerates list of queue-names and required parameters such as access-type, one entry per line.
 The first entry in the file is the field-name.
 This should match with the field name in SEMPv2 JSON.

 #### Sample file